-In its letter of 16 April 2019, the Icelandic Government also acknowledged that the retail sale of alcoholic beverages by Fríhöfnin at LEAT constitutes a State monopoly within the meaning of Article 16 EEA and that Fríhöfnin's system of product selection and marketing must comply with the requirements of EEA law.
+The question in this case is therefore whether the retail sale of alcoholic beverages by Fríhöfnin at LEAT constitutes a State monopoly within the meaning of Article 16 EEA.
+If the answer is yes, Fríhöfnin's system of product selection and marketing must comply with the requirements of EEA law.